 Tell any American that you're planning to visit Detroit, and then watch their eyebrows shoot up quizzically.
-They'll ask 'Why?' and warn you about the off-the-chart homicide rates, boarded-up buildings with trash swirling at their bases, and whoppingly high foreclosure rates where homes sell for $1.
+They'll ask 'Why?' and warn you that the city is bankrupt, with off-the-chart homicide rates, nearly 80,000 abandoned buildings and whoppingly high foreclosure rates, a place where homes sell for $1.
 'Detroit's a crap-hole.
 You'll get killed there.'

-While the aforementioned attributes are true, and although the city does waft a sort of bombed-out, apocalyptic vibe, it's these same qualities that fuel a raw urban energy you won't find anywhere else.
+While the city does have a bombed-out, apocalyptic vibe, it's these same qualities that fuel a raw urban energy you won't find anywhere else.
 Artists, entrepreneurs and young people are moving in, and a DIY spirit pervades.
 They're converting vacant lots into urban farms and abandoned buildings into hostels and museums.
 Plus, they shred a mean guitar in 'the D.' Very mean.